FE-BE-Microdegrees/Subjects/Databases/Topics/SQL/README.md

 We can run SQL in a database management system (DBMS).
 A DBMS is a software application that is used to manage data in a database.
 There are many different DBMSs available, including `MySQL`, `PostgreSQL`, `Oracle`, `Microsoft SQL Server`, and `SQLite`.
 We can use any of these DBMSs to run SQL.

+In this course we'll use `MySQL` as our DBMS.
+MySQL is an open-source relational database management system (RDBMS) that is developed by Oracle Corporation.
+It is one of the most popular RDBMSs in the world.
+It is used by many companies, including `Facebook`, `Twitter`, and `Google`.

+There are many different ways to run SQL in MySQL.
+For example, we can use:
+- MySQL command-line client;
+- MySQL Workbench;
+- MySQL Connector/ODBC;
+- etc.

+During this course, we'll use MySQL Workbench to run SQL.
+MySQL Workbench is a graphical user interface (GUI) tool that is used to manage MySQL databases.
+It is available for Windows, Mac, and Linux.